 - The professionals have to take into account that there is a higher risk to suffer tendonitis or joint pain for some patients.
 Which are the elderly ones, who have a transplant or are following a corticosteroids treatment.

 - Those patients that are going to have quinolones or fluoroquinolones antibiotics must know that they should stop with their treatment in case they have side effects in the nervous or in the musculoskeletal system.

-PRAC recommendations have to be confirmed by the Committee for Medicinal Products for Human Use (CHMP) of the EMA.
+PRAC recommendations have to be confirmed by the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA).
 Then, these the European Commission have to accept them, so they’ll be effective.